I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 I mean, can you believe that Facebook will delete statuses that promote lynching?
 Or homophobic statements?
 Did you know that calling for the death of Barack Obama is frowned upon?

-Apparently holding these viewpoints and having your accounts deleted or posts removed has a group of “conservatives” up in arms.
+Holding these viewpoints and having your accounts deleted or posts removed has a group of “conservatives” up in arms.

 With the number of friends I have who have conservative viewpoints, no one has to date deleted their accounts.

-Yet, they share dozens of post on Facebook claiming to face persecution for their views.
+They share dozens of post on Facebook claiming to face persecution for their views.
 On average, I see at least three “I am persecuted for being a Christian who wants to persecute” Facebook post in my feed every day.

 Cruz knows this.
 He also knows that Liberals also think they are singled out by Facebook for their views.